guptaNswati/cloned_team01-project01/Project1Proposal.md

 #### 3.1 Project Deliverables

 * Project Proposal
-* Installation instructions
-* User Manual
 * Source Code
 * Screen Shots
-* Presentation about final product and its development
+* Presentation about final product

 <a name="3.2"></a>